-As we take the next steps on Waterfront Holland, we are committed to remaining transparent.
-To achieve that goal, all new information on where we are and what opportunities are coming next can be found here or on our Facebook Page.
+We are committed to remaining inclusive and transparent.
+To achieve that goal, all new information on where we are and what opportunities are coming next can be found in the below articles.

 During Our Community Workshops & Site Tours, We Heard You!

 Inclusive to All Residents, Age Groups, Abilities

 Linked Well to Downtown with Bike Paths & Bus Stop